webmin/webmin.com/content/docs/Modules/usermin-configuration.md

 weight: 115
 ---

-{{< alert warning question "What is Usermin?"
-"Usermin provides web-access to user-based data and configuration the same way Webmin does for server-administration." >}}
+{{< alert warning note "Usermin at a glance" "Usermin provides web-access to user-based data and configuration the same way Webmin does for server-administration." >}}

 ### About
 Usermin Configuration is very much alike as [Webmin Configuration](/docs/modules/webmin-configuration) described in detail.